renatomtk/cypress-basico-v2/README.md

 ## Tests

-You can run the tests simulating a desktop or mobile viewport
+You can run the tests simulating a desktop or mobile viewport.

 ### Desktop